man-group/notebooker/CONTRIBUTING.md

 # Dev environment setup

-Dev environment setup is largely the same as setup in the tutorial, but instead of pip installing the version in pypi, you can set up using `python setup.py develop`.
+Dev environment setup is largely the same as setup in the tutorial, but instead of pip installing the version in pypi, you can set up using `pip install --editable .`.

 # Contributing